-My first contact with you is normally through an email, either sent directly from a business card, the National Hypnotherapy Society or White Lodge Therapy practice, or a phone call.Â
+My first contact with you is normally through an email, either sent directly from a business card, the National Hypnotherapy Society, NCPS's recommend a therapist online service or White Lodge Therapy practice, or a phone call.Â

 The initial assessment is our first face to face and gives you a chance to speak about the issues you are wanting help with.
 I will listen actively and ask clarifying questions so I can have a clearer understanding of you and the presenting issues you are seeking help with.
 I use suggestion and regression as part of my methodology and practice.